BU-Spark/ml-bpl-liberator/README.md

 After the OCR & NER are completed, the text classification part of the model begins (second_model.py).
 Given the fact that there is no labeled data, we implemented an unsupervised approach to multi-label text classification called lbl2vec.
 The github repo for that project can be viewed [here](https://github.com/sebischair/Lbl2Vec).
 This model takes in the labels to classify text as, keywords associated with these labels (specified by our sponsor at BPL, Eben English), along with the documents we are classifying and automatically produces similarity scores for each document to each respective label.

 One important note is that the source code for lbl2vec uses [doc2vec](https://radimrehurek.com/gensim/models/doc2vec.html) under the hood.
 It automatically specifies a parameter for the doc2vec that ignores all words that are represented under 50 times in the dataset.
-We found this parameter to be beneficial for the model's prediction when being run on a large number of issues (10+).
+We found this parameter to be beneficial for the model's predictions when being run on a large number of issues (10+).
 However, when running on 3 or less issues it causes the model to not recognize all keywords for a given label, leading the model training sequence to crash.
 We have found for testing purposes, an easy workaround is to simply specify "the" as one of the keywords for each label to ensure it does not crash, or by changing the internal source code to not specify the `min_count` parameter.

 ## JSON Output

 The final output of the entire pipeline is a JSON output full of the entire input dataset's processing.
 The output JSON encodes article information, including file/page location, location coordinates, OCR text, title, named entities, and the three most likely subjects as determined by the lbl2vec model.

 The final presentation of this project for Spark! gave a detailed breakdown of the JSON output and its analogy to the actual Liberator pages.
-The presentation is available [here on Google Slides](https://docs.google.com/presentation/d/1ic3R6HgVVC_7Ymgjw_hyrITFRV563MjEC8D31PpCte4/edit?usp=sharing).
+The presentation is available [here on Google Slides](https://docs.google.com/presentation/d/1of0GB3tVkiWhEsMYsZdNCNg7joV3LmISnw3UpSzlnxc/edit).

 # Further Work